AayushShukla1438/PLOT-CHAIN/README.md

 2. **Interact with the Application:**
    - You can now interact with the application and the smart contracts.
 Since we're using a local blockchain, there's no real money involved, making it safe to test out every feature.

+## Feedback

+Pull requests are welcome.
+For feedback and suggestions, please reach out at the following email: mangimasood2000@gmail.com or abdur8606@gmail.com.

+## License

+2024 © The University of Hong Kong

+### _Stay Happy and Keep Smiling :)_